Select from Tables

 DuckDB Catalog Integration

-To learn how to register an Arrow Flight data a a DuckDB table, refer to Server Catalog Integration.
+To learn how to register an Arrow Flight data as a DuckDB table, refer to Server Catalog Integration.

 Time Travel / Point in Time Lookup